SigNoz/signoz.io/blog/2022-11-23-splunk-vs-elasticsearch.md

 ### User Interface

-In terms of user interface, Splunk's web UI or the search head provides user management and controls and the equivalent of this feature persent in Kibana is xpack Kibana.
+In terms of user interface, Splunk's web UI or the search head provides user management and controls which is also available in xpack Kibana.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2022/10/splunk_log_observer.webp" alt="Splunk Log Observer (Source: Splunk website)"/>